 Club Sop opened in London in 1999, originally using the name PIS.
 It's a non-dress-code club for gay men who enjoy water sports.
 It immediately became popular, and gained much attention --- so much so that it was closed down by the local council.
-After a

-somewhere, sometime soon!
+the same lines, somewhere, sometime soon!

 Runner Up: Burlesque (UK)

 An erotic charity event committed to raising funds for The Albert Kennedy Trust, which helps homeless and unsupported LGBT teens.
-The show is put on by a collection of beautiful and clever volunteers who love having fun on stage and baring it all!
+The show is put on by a collection of beautiful and clever volunteers who love having fun on stage and baring it

-Barelesque events are run by the driven team of Chantal Younis, Honey Schnapps, Alison Brumfitt and Ana Morphic --- whose idea was to move away from standard beauty conventions and instead get their kit off and produce something that is playful,
+all!
+Barelesque events are run by the driven team of Chantal Younis, Honey Schnapps, Alison Brumfitt and Ana Morphic --- whose idea was to move away from standard beauty conventions and instead get their kit off and produce something that is

-intelligent, gender twisting and hot!
+playful, intelligent, gender twisting and hot!

 Runner Up: The Seeing Red Project (UK)

 The Seeing Red Project is an ongoing, semi regular art project exploring menstruation, connection and sensuality.
-Started in April 2009 by Anna Gibson and Johanna Samuelson, they use intense and beautiful photos to arrest their readers and recently began
+Started in April 2009 by Anna Gibson and Johanna Samuelson, they use intense and beautiful photos to arrest their readers and

-reveling in menstrual blood.
+sharing, receiving and reveling in menstrual blood.

 The blockbuster success of Fifty Shades of Grey has opened the doors for erotic fiction - and sparked a boom in so-called mummy porn .

 The temperature-raising trilogy by British writer EL James has sold more than half a million copies in the UK alone - and topped the New York bestsellers list.
-James currently holds the top three spots in the prestigious Sunday Times bestsellers for
+James currently holds the top three spots in the prestigious Sunday Times bestsellers

-paperback fiction and has sold an estimated ten million copies worldwide.
+for paperback fiction and has sold an estimated ten million copies worldwide.